Perverse coherent t-structures through torsion theories

-This new method of getting perverse coherent $t$-structures can then be used in other contexts.
-In this text we exemplify this with noncommutative projective planes.
-The notion of noncommutative projective scheme associated to a noncommutative graded $\mathbb{K}$-algebra was introduced in \cite{AZ}.
-A noncommutative projective scheme can be thought of as an abstract space $Proj(R)$ whose category of \textit{quasi-coherent sheaves} (respectively \textit{coherent sheaves}) is the quotient category $Tails(R) = Gr(R)/Tors(R)$ (resp. $tails(R)=grmod(R)/tors(R)$) for a noncommutative $\mathbb{K}$-algebra $R$.
+The categories $Tails(R)$ are also defined as above for noncommutative rings $R$, providing a framework to noncommutative projective geometry (\cite{AZ}).
+Our theorem motivates similar constructions of t-structures in this new setting (see section 5).
+Given a (noncommutative) graded $\mathbb{K}$-algebra $R$, the noncommutative projective scheme associated with $R$ can be thought of as an abstract space $Proj(R)$ whose category of \textit{quasi-coherent sheaves} (respectively, \textit{coherent sheaves}) is the category $Tails(R)$ (respectively, $tails(R)$) with structure sheaf $\pi R$.
+Analogously to the commutative case, $\pi$ admits a right adjoint $\Gamma_*$.
 Artin and Schelter defined in \cite{AS} the class of algebras whose categories of tails play the role of coherent sheaves over noncommutative projective planes.
-These, called Artin-Schelter regular algebras of dimension $3$, are algebras of global dimension 3, finite Gelfand-Kirillov dimension (in fact 3) and Gorenstein.
+These, called Artin-Schelter (AS for short) regular algebras of dimension $3$, are algebras of global dimension 3, finite Gelfand-Kirillov dimension (in fact equal to 3) and Gorenstein.
+These algebras have been classified (\cite{AS},\cite{ATV}) by associating to each one a triple $(E,\sigma,L)$, where $E$ is a scheme, $\sigma$ is an automorphism of $E$ and $L$ is an invertible sheaf on $E$.
+In section 5 we focus on AS-regular algebras of dimension 3 with 3 generators such that $E$ is a divisor of degree 3 in $\mathbb{P}^2$, $\sigma$ is an automorphism of finite order and $L$ is the restriction of $O_{\mathbb{P}^2}(1)$.
+These are noetherian algebras and finite over their centres (\cite{ATV2}) - hence fully bounded noetherian.
+In this setting, we provide an example of a new construction of perverse quasi-coherent t-structures.